grialusal/tweets-monitor/README.md

     python tuits-monitor.py > filename.txt

 Note: In future versions, this  _crawler_ will use a database in order to keep the retrieved tweets.
-At the moment, keep patience :)
+For the moment, keep patience :)